 - 9. If applicable, replace pilot access panel before proceeding. - 10.
 Turn MANUAL knob to the on, full counterclockwise for position. - 11.
-Turn main valve knob to the full on, full counterclock-wise position. - 12.
-If the appliance will not operate, follow the instructions "TURN OFF GAS TO APPLIANCE" (page 14).
+Turn main valve knob to the full on, full counterclockwise position. - 12.
+If the appliance will not operate, turn off the gas to the appliance.